-Damp can be a complex issue in your home.
+Damp is a complex issue.
 Depending on the type and extent of a damp problem, it could cost thousands of pounds to sort out.
-Even worse, some unscrupulous tradesmen prey on people’s concerns about damp, making homeowners pay over the odds for damp proofing work they don’t even need.
+Even worse, some unscrupulous tradesmen prey on people’s concerns about damp, making homeowners pay over the odds for damp proofing they don’t need.

-What is a Damp Survey, and When Might You Need One?
+What is a Damp Survey, and Why do I Need One?

-According to UK Government figures from 2015-17, four per cent of households in England had damp-related problems in at least one room.
+According to UK Government figures, four per cent of households in England had damp-related problems in at least one room.
 Damp issues are common in the UK due to our climate; the relatively wet and temperate conditions all year round make damp particularly prevalent.

-A damp survey is a particular type of property survey that looks specifically for issues related to damp.
-Approved damp surveyors are all either CRDS (Certified Remedial Damp Surveyor) or CSRT (Certified Surveyor of Remedial Treatments) certified.
-You should always look out for those qualifications when finding a professional surveyor.
+A damp survey is a particular type of property survey that looks specifically for issues related to dampness.
+Approved damp surveyors are either CRDS (Certified Remedial Damp Surveyor) or CSRT (Certified Surveyor of Remedial Treatments).
+When finding a professional damp surveyor, always look for these qualifications.

-If you suspect there may be problems with damp in your home, you need to instruct a damp survey.
-It’s also a good idea to get a survey done if you’re looking to sell your property since you can answer any queries prospective buyers may have about damp.
+If you suspect you have damp problems, instruct a damp survey.
+It’s also a good idea to get a survey if you’re looking to sell your property since you can answer any queries prospective buyers may have about damp.

-What Can a Damp Survey Diagnose and Report On?
+What can a Damp Survey Diagnose and Report?

 A damp survey is a comprehensive investigation of your property.
-A professional surveyor will assess every room and area for signs of damp and related damage.
+A professional surveyor will assess every part of your home for signs of damp and related damage.
 Simon Cooper, an accredited damp surveyor, shared this video taking people behind the scenes of a typical survey.